syncfusion-content/maui-docs/MAUI/Shimmer/overview.md

 ## Key features

-* **Multiple Shimmer View types**: There are seven different Shimmer view types available in the .NET MAUI `SfShimmer`.
+* **Multiple shimmer view types**: There are seven different Shimmer view types available in the .NET MAUI `SfShimmer`.
 The `CirclePersona` view is initially rendered by default.

     ![Multiple Shimmer View in .NET MAUI.](images/overview/maui-circle-persona.gif)

-* **Multiple Shimmer Wave Directions**: It defines the Animation wave direction for the Shimmer.
+* **Multiple shimmer wave directions**: It defines the Animation wave direction for the Shimmer.
 There are five wave directions available in the `SfShimmer`.
 By default, the wave direction is rendered by the `Default` wave, allowing the animation from the left top to the right bottom.

     ![Multiple Shimmer Wave Directions in .NET MAUI.](images/overview/maui-wave-direction.gif)

-* **Shimmer Custom view**: `ShimmerView` supports `ShapeType`, which can be used to change the shape type in a custom view.
+* **Shimmer view**: `ShimmerView` can be used to customize the custom view with different shape by using `ShapeType`.
+The `ShimmerView` is available in three different shape types.
+By default, the shape type is `Rectangle`.

     ![Shimmer Custom view in .NET MAUI.](images/overview/maui-custom-view.gif)